daedaleanai/reqtraq/README.md

 # Reqtraq

-Reqtraq is an open source go library for requirement management, as mandated by DO-178C.
+Reqtraq is an open source go tool for requirement management, as mandated by DO-178C.
 Reqtraq is designed to stay out of your way.
 It requires no user interaction for day-to-day tasks.
 Instead, it parses documents that are required in the certification process and extracts everything it needs from there.

 Reqtraq has 3 main components:
-1. Precommit hook: makes sure the documents have the correct structure and linking:
+1. **Precommit hook** makes sure the documents have the correct structure and linking:
-  * Correctly named
+   * Files correctly named
    * Requirements correctly formatted and continuous
    * References exist, Parent requirements exist and not DELETED
    * Required attributes are there and correctly formatted
-  * Linkifies documents

-2. Prepush hook: exports tasks to desired task management tool (supported for Phabricator; JIRA and others need to be added)
+2. **Prepush hook** exports tasks to desired task management tool (currently supports Phabricator; JIRA and others need to be added)

-3. Standalone binary:
+3. **Standalone binary**
    * Report generation with filtering
    * Phabricator export
-  * Web tool
+   * Web tool for easy inspection